yuo-app/lin/README.md

 *for the `add` and `translate` commands*

-The OpenAI options are exposed directly in `options` in the lin config.
+The OpenAI options (ex. temperature) are exposed directly in `options` in the lin config.

 #### `context` in config